TDG-Platform/docs/Advanced_Image_Preprocessor.md

 [tiling_zoom_level](tiling-zoom-level)        |          12           | Integer (see tiling scheme)     | Zoom level (i.e. size) of output tiles for `enable_tiling` == `true`.

-The AOP task inputs can be set in various combinations to generate several different types of output imagery:
+The Advance Image Preprocessor task inputs can be set in various combinations to generate several different types of output imagery:

  * Pansharpened and DRA 8-bit RGB image with atmospheric compensation
   * Default behavior, no need to change inputs